 Since the arrival of the satellite era, the business of monitoring storms, and forecasting weather in general, is improving in accuracy.
-Governments’ and those in authority, stand to benefit from computer-modelling, for example, to forewarn residents in harm’s way of approaching severe weather patterns.
+Governments and those in authority, stand to benefit from computer modeling, for example, to forewarn residents in harm’s way of approaching severe weather patterns.

 In this blog, I look at how the first settlers of the ‘New World’ in the colonial era dealt with the climatic conditions of the West Indies.
 How they viewed and prepared for hurricanes, and how they recovered from their impacts.
 Conversely, we compare the modern Caribbean residents’ approach to dealing with this persistent threat that they have inherited.

 Finally, we will extract the lessons learned from both eras, to produce new insights into disaster management, mitigation, and recovery.

 The Caribbean’s first settlers: the Arawaks and the Caribs, had long realised the cyclic nature of the weather in the Caribbean.
 Over 2000 years, they had learned how to adjust their their way of life to the hazardous environment that lurked beneath the veneer of gentle, spectacular, beauty that dresses these islands.
 Distinguished, Dominican, anthropologist and historian, Dr. Lennox Honychurch speaking on DBS Radio, on 20th October, 2017, weeks after the passage of Hurricane Maria that utterly devastated the island on September 17, said that the best source of knowledge of what we know about the impact of hurricanes on Dominica, and by extension the British Caribbean overall, comes from records kept by colonial secretaries and diarists since the island was occupied in 1763.
 The first of which was in 1766.